Gamma World: Other reviews and commentary

+Cancelled video game

 In 2011, a video game adaptation was announced at E3 called Gamma World: Alpha Mutation for the Xbox 360, PlayStation 3 and PC.
 It was to be developed by Bedlam Games and published by Atari.
-Unfortunately, due to unknown reasons, it was cancelled.
+The video game was later cancelled.

 Legacy

 The Swedish role playing game Mutant, released in 1984 by Äventyrsspel, was first pitched to its future writer as "Gamma World, set in Sweden".

 The post-apocalyptic premise of the 1997 computer game Fallout was inspired by Gamma World.
-Game creator Tim Cain said it was not the most balanced RPG but it had a good spirit to it.

-Gamma World was cited as a source of inspiration for the procedurally generated word-building in Caves of Qud.
+Game creator Tim Cain said it was not the most balanced RPG but it had a good spirit to it.Gamma World was cited as a source of inspiration for the procedurally generated world-building in Caves of Qud.